- Publisher: The History Press

 Through the lens of African American lives, Black Antietam discusses locally prominent sites such as the Sharpsburg “slave auction block,” the Piper Farm, Bloody Lane, Tolson’s Chapel (now a National Historic Landmark), and many other places.
 Nationally important people, places, and events connected with the battle and with local phases of the Civil War occur throughout the book, as they intersected with the experiences of local people of color: these include John Brown’s raid; the Battles of South Mountain and Gettysburg; Generals McClellan and Lee; and President Lincoln’s visit to Antietam.

 Throughout the book, I emphasize African American sources and viewpoints, letting black voices speak wherever possible.
 One important chapter focuses on the black men in the two armies that met at Sharpsburg.
 Here and elsewhere, I’ve uncovered sources that haven’t been used before in writing about the battle, and I think this helps to make Black Antietam an exciting book.
 I invite you to attend one of my public talks (some with book signings) about these previously untold stories of the Civil War in Sharpsburg.
-Upcoming events will be posted on this website.
+My upcoming events around the region are posted on this website.